keglosson/stac-spec/best-practices.md

 provide multiple 'views' to allow users to navigate in a way that makes sense to them, providing multiple 'sub-catalogs' from the root that enable different paths to browse (country/state, date/time, constellation/satellite, etc).
 But the canonical 'rel' link should be used to designate the primary location of the Item to search engine crawlers.

+#### Example Layouts

+STAC makes no formal distinction between a "root" Catalog and the "child" Catalogs.
+A root Catalog is simply the top-most Catalog or Collection -- it has no parent.
+A nested catalog structure is useful (and recommended) for breaking up massive numbers of catalog Items into logical groupings.
+For example, it might make sense to organize a catalog by date (year, month, day), or geography (continent, country, state/prov).

+A simple STAC structure might look like this:

+- catalog (root)
+  - catalog
+    - catalog
+      - item
+        - asset
+      - item
+        - asset
+    - item
+      - asset
+      - asset

+This example might be considered a somewhat "typical" structure.
+However, Catalogs and Items can describe a number of different relationships.
+The following shows various relationships between catalogs and items:

+- `Catalog` -> `Item` (this is a common structure for a catalog to list links to Items)
+- `Catalog` -> `Catalog` (this is a common tree structure to group sets of Items.
+Each catalog in this relationship may also include Item links as well as catalog links)

+The relationships are all described by a common `links` object structure, making use of the `rel` field to further describe the relationship.

 #### Mixing STAC Versions